-- Set up your Drawing Sheet and create a title block and border.
-See "Creating a Border and Title Block" on page 183. - 2.
-Select Tools> Layer Settings> Display Options to open the Layout Page Display Options dialog.
+- 1. Set up your Drawing Sheet and create a title block and border.
+See "Creating a Border and Title Block" on page 2. - 2.
+Select Tools> Display Options open the Layout Page Display Options dialog.
 Here you can set up line weights, styles, and colors for the layers in your layout template.
-See "Layout Page Display Options" on page 912 of the Reference Manual.
+See "Layout Page Display Options" on page 701 of the Reference Manual.
 These settings do not affect objects within layout views they only affect CAD, Text, Dimensions, and layout box borders placed on the layout page.
 Click OK when you are finished.

 - 3. Select Edit> Default Settings from the menu to open the Default Settings dialog.
 Make any changes to the Text, CAD and General Layout Defaults that you may need.
-See "Preferences and Default Settings" on page 63 of the Reference Manual. - 4.
+See "Preferences and Default Settings" on page 57 of the Reference Manual. - 4.
 Save your new layout template with a short, descriptive name such as "My 18 x 24 Template".